zxsdotch/aws-nitro-enclave-foobar-service/README.md

 > Web Services (AWS) resources.
 You will be billed for the various resources
 > you'll use.
 Make sure to delete and turn off resources you no longer need --
 > the code in this repo does not handle that aspect.
 A budget of $1.00/day
+> should be sufficient if you turn off resources when not in use, but your
-> should be sufficient, but you exact expense will vary.
+> exact expense will vary.

 ## Overview